What Really Happened to Jasper Taylor?

 By all accounts, Taylor fell in love with her instantly.

 “She gave him something to live for.
 That year, those months after his twenty-fifth birthday, he changed completely.
 It was like he became a different person.
 He was happy.
 He smiled for the first time in years.
-Every time he saw her he just lit up in this crazy way.
+Every time he saw her, he lit up in this crazy way.
 He said being near her was like standing right next to the sun.
 There was no way that the warmth she provided couldn’t make you happy.”

-After a whirlwind courtship the two were married.
+After a whirlwind courtship, the two were married.

 The Birth of Paralux